Category - Boilers

 The more efficiently your boiler heats up water the lower your energy bills will be.
 For a large house with potentially high utility bills, choosing a boiler that's as energy efficient as possible will be key.
 It could be a combi, system or standard boiler - but aim for one that's A-rated and more than 90% efficient.

 Fortunately, it's not just the most expensive or best system boilers and standard boilers that are energy efficient - all boilers now need to be A-rated for efficiency.
+Getting a regular boiler service will also keep your boiler running at maximum efficiency.

 Warranty period offered by the brand